kent010341/sample-app/README.md

 * As long as this website is loaded, it will send GET request.
 * Button "Add new record" send POST request.
-* Button in-line "Edit" send POST request.
+* Button in-line "Edit" send PUT request.
 * Button in-line "Delete" send DELETE request.